-

 Aligning Ideas + Models in Cognition & Instruction

-Computational tools hold promise for science education, but each models information in a different way.
-This paper explore ways to connect what students already know with the different ways it might be represented.
+Computational tools hold promise for science education, but each tool models information in a different way.
+This paper explores ways to connect what students know to the language and structures of different modeling tools.

 -